fredgibbs/fredgibbs.github.io/tutorials/webscraping-with-python.md

 <page with extra a tags, and useful ones in a div tag>

 Let's look at the code.
-These sites are usually highligh standardized, meaning that blocks of code follows predictable patterns.
+These sites are usually highly standardized, meaning that blocks of code follows predictable patterns.
 In this case we can see that our anchor links are always enclosed within a DIV tag with a class name of "artifact-title".

 Let's modify our strategy a little.
 First, get all the DIV tags with that class, and for each one, pull out the A tag within it.
 The built-in functionality of Beaultiful Soup makes it easy to target our search for tags with a specific class name.